bhauman/lein-figwheel/doc/editor_repls.md

-Folks who have been using ClojureScript for a while initially had to deal with a REPL that didn't work very well, and from this perspective are grateful for a REPL that just starts up and stays connected to the evaluation environment.
+Folks who have been using ClojureScript for a while initially had to deal with a REPL that didn't work very well, and from this perspective are they are now very grateful for a REPL that just starts up and stays connected to the evaluation environment.

 Folks who are new to ClojureScript and are familiar with the Clojure REPL workflow, often expect to reproduce this workflow in ClojureScript